HKU-MedAI/MulGT/README.md

 # MulGT
-The complete official code will come soon!
+The complete official code and documentation will come soon!